 What foods pair with Chablis?
-Lucky for us, this region produces some of the most food friendly wines in the world, so we’ll have a lot of choices that span from seafood, to shellfish and chicken.
-At a recent tweet-up, I had the privilege to taste through and talk with Charlie Bird’s Chef Ryan Hardy and Wine Director Arvid Rosengren on the intricacies of pairing Chablis with food.
-This post will offer up some tips to find really great matches, based on the four appelations where Chardonnay grows in the northern Burgundy region.
+Well, lucky for us, this region produces some of the most food friendly wines in the world, so we’ll have a lot of choices that span from seafood, to shellfish and chicken.
+At a recent tweet-up, I had the pleasure to taste and compare notes with Charlie Bird’s Chef Ryan Hardy and Wine Director Arvid Rosengren on the intricacies of pairing Chablis.
+We were able to pull together some amazing tips to find great matches from the four appellations where Chardonnay grows in the northern Burgundy region.

-The region is sub-divided into four appellations within the northern district of Burgundy, and each area produces interesting, delicious, food friendly wines.
+The region is sub-divided into four appellations within the northern district of Burgundy, with each area producing interesting, delicious, food friendly wine.

 2015 La Chablisienne Petit Chablis Pas Si Petit ($15)

 This Chardonnay is fresh and lively with traditional apple, lemon, and citrus flavors.
-It finishes lean and clean, and at $15 a bottle, it’s a great bargain!
+Finishing lean and clean, at $15 a bottle, it’s a great bargain!
 The quality-to-price ratio (QPR) is off the charts.
 For this wine, both Chef Ryan Hardy and Wine Director Arvid Rosengren agreed that oysters would make a really great match.
 And yes, the pairing was a hit!

 2014 Domaine Roland Laventureux Chablis “Vauprin” ($26)